 - A new and experiential understanding of death, this most significant of events

-- Practical resources to use beyond the course to be with one’s own dying or that of others – including those who may not be familiar with meditation
+- Practical resources to be with one’s own dying or that of others – including those who may not be familiar with meditation

 - A new appreciation of life; a renewed sense of awe, of joy, and of gratitude

 - A LIVE online weekend course.
 Saturday and Sunday.
 Approximately 3 hours a day

 - The experience of being in a loving, supportive environment in order to focus on a subject that most of us avoid

 - Directions regarding OSHO Meditations that may help you at this stage of your journey

 OSHO Dynamic, OSHO Kundalini Meditation and the OSHO Evening Meeting are essential parts of any course booked on OIO and if you haven’t already done so, please make sure you have subscribed to iOSHO prior to the course starting.
 Once subscribed you will be able to do the meditations in the time and place suggested by the facilitator.
 Currently there is a free, 7-day trial, available.
 If the course you’ve booked is longer than 7 days, we suggest that you subscribe for one month.

 TIMES ARE SHOWN IN YOUR LOCAL TIME ZONE.

 Maneesha’s sessions – on meditation, all life-related issues and those around dying – are based on her 47 years’ experience of meditation.
 In addition, she spent seven years in Osho’s evening meetings (“darshan”), observing and recording his conversations with seekers from all over the world.
 This unique opportunity provided her with a passion for experimenting with meditative techniques and an invaluable learning in responding to a vast range of issues from a meditative perspective.